-The risk assessments for all activities carried out at the centre is available on the internet at www.nottinghamshire.gov.uk/outdooreducation and (for Nottinghamshire schools) on the Schools Portal website.
+The risk assessments for all activities carried out at the centre are available on the internet at https://nottsoutdoors.nottinghamshire.gov.uk

 In following this booklet, all concerned need to appreciate that no document of this nature can cover every possible set of circumstances.
 Safe educational experiences ultimately rely on the common sense and good judgement of teachers and other adults, while working within their own experience and capabilities.